Get Started

 Configuring your CI service for accurate PR coverage reports

-We recommend configuring your CI service in a manner that allows Coveralls to generate three-dot diff comparisons for your pull_request builds, so we can always guarantee accurate coverage reports for them.
+We recommend configuring your CI service in a manner that allows Coveralls to generate three-dot diff comparisons for all of your pull request builds, so we can always guarantee accurate coverage reports for them.

 That’s because looking at a coverage report for a two-dot diff comparison can be misleading, since it shows the coverage changes introduced by the PR, plus all changes that have occurred on the target branch since the PR was opened.